Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Puberty varies for each girl.
 Some girls go through puberty earlier and some will enter it later.
 Girls reach puberty faster than boys so they reach their adult height sooner.
 Girls will grow at a faster pace between ages 10 and 14 and most girls will stop growing by age 15.

-The timing of puberty reflects nutritional status, genetics, general health, exercise and the effect of environmental chemicals.
+The timing of puberty and a girl’s physical development reflects nutritional status, genetic factors, general health, exercise, and the effect of environmental chemicals.

 In this article, you’ll learn the norms of puberty in girls and how to identify when girls stop growing in height.